John Brooks: 10 things on the USA and Wolfsburg centre-back

 8) American pedigree

 Brooks is following in some illustrious Red, White and Blue footsteps in the Bundesliga.
-One of 52 Americans to have plied their trade in the German top flight, the 26-year-old is already sixth on the list of all-time US appearance holders in Germany's top flight, ahead of compatriots such as Christian Pulisic (90) and Kasey Keller (78), Brooks’s 128 appearances are some way short of record-holder Steve Cherundolo (302), but at the tender age of 26, he still has time to climb those rankings.
+One of 63 Americans to have plied their trade in the German top flight, the 29-year-old is fourth on the list of all-time US appearance holders in Germany's top flight, ahead of compatriots such as Christian Pulisic (90) and Kasey Keller (78).
+Only record-holder Steve Cherundolo (302), Timothy Chandler (243) and Fabian Johnson (206) have made more than Brooks' 206.

 9) #WallofBrooks

 Although Brooks was not yet born when the Berlin Wall fell, the centre-back took on the moniker “Wall of Brooks” during his time with Hertha.
-The imposing defender was an impenetrable line of defence before injury last season, winning 212 challenges and helping Wolfsburg to eight clean sheets.
+The imposing defender has proved an impenetrable line of defence down the years, most recently helping Wolfsburg end 2020/21 with the second lowest number of goals conceded (37).
 Running head-first into a wall can’t have felt too different for opposition strikers.

 10) Not just a wrecking ball

 Despite his physically imposing stature, Brooks is almost as big an asset to his team when they have possession as when they are trying to win it back.
-New USMNT coach Gregg Berhalter came to watch Brooks strut his stuff against Nuremberg last December and liked what he saw.
+USMNT coach Gregg Berhalter once came to watch Brooks strut his stuff against Nuremberg, and liked what he saw.

 “He had a good game,” he told bundesliga.com.
 “He was active, he was winning balls and he was dominant as a centre-back.
 He had some good moments of very quick passing [too], breaking lines, [with] very firm balls on the ground, very accurate passes.”